 The findings of the ellaOne surveys support earlier statistics released by sexual health charity FPA (formerly known as the Family Planning Association), which focused on people between the ages of 16 and 24.
 52 per cent of respondents to an FPA survey said that there was still stigma attached to the morning-after pill, while 46 per cent said they wouldn't know where to get it if they needed it.

 Both the ellaOne and FPA surveys also revealed the prevalence of a major morning-after pill myth: that taking it induces, or is akin to, an abortion.
 35 per cent of respondents to ellaOne's survey thought the pill "causes a mini abortion", while 47 per cent of those surveyed by FPA "thought using emergency contraception was like an abortion, or weren’t sure."
 As Tracey Forsyth, lead contraceptive nurse at the British Pregnancy Advisory Service (BPAS), told Bustle, that's just not true: the morning-after pill works by preventing or delaying ovulation, not by terminating a pregnancy.
 Plus, as I've stressed before, neither abortion nor the morning-after pill is worthy of stigma or shame.

 The #MyMorningAfter campaign, according to ellaOne, aims to dissolve that stigma and challenge misinformation.
 The campaign will share "real-life stories, original and honest interviews, and educational content" on their website, while they also intend to launch a podcast.
-"Taking emergency contraception is regarded as a mark of irresponsible behaviour.
-Asking for it is currently treated as an invitation for others to make assumptions and judgments about a young woman’s promiscuity or recklessness," ellaOne says in a press release.
+"Taking emergency contraception is regarded as a mark of irresponsible behaviour," ellaOne says in a press release.
 "In reality: seeking emergency contraception is the opposite.
 It is a responsible choice, not a confession of guilt."
 Let's hope the message catches on.